protocolguild/documentation/docs/9-membership.md

 **Core Contributor** - "It seems like really great way to incentivise work on core ethereum protocols." <br><br>
 **Core Contributor** - "It should help to bring and keep talents in the Ethereum core dev group." <br><br>
 **Core Contributor** - "It's great to see the incentive problem trying to be solved for existing and also new core contributors." <br><br>
+**Core Contributor** - "It's sad that those who develop open technologies have historically profited far less than those who build on top of open technologies.
+I think that the Protocol Guild is the start of something very important to Ethereum." <br><br>
 **Core Contributor** - "Let's make base layer r&d long term sexy!" <br><br>
 **Core Contributor** - "maybe the log4j exploit might not have happened with more funding, let's try to make the same not happening on Ethereum." <br><br>
 **Core Contributor** - "Motivating talent towards Ethereum development is critical to stay competitive in this dynamic industry." <br><br>